Carrying The Lost With You On The Day Of The Dead

 DIAZ-CORTES: I spend five more days in Mexico City.
 I'm due back in Los Angeles.
 Immediate assignment, Hollywood Forever Cemetery, the Day of the Dead celebration.
 It's my first time there.
 The event is beautiful but unsettling.
 It feels so Hollywood, so staged.
 I'm carrying my dead with me from Mexico City, and instead of peace, these 100-plus overwrought crowded altars are getting the best of me.
 And all I can think is how are the dead supposed to find these altars?

 It's October 27th.
 The dead know to come on November 2nd.
 I choose one altar, and I look closer.
-I make out a family: a musician, a husband who lost his life to prostrate cancer.
+I make out a family: a musician, a husband who lost his life to prostate cancer.
 Behind the altar, I find Andrea Espinosa(ph).

 ANDREA ESPINOSA: I'm celebrating the life of my husband, Jose Espinosa, my best friend, an amazing musician.
 To Jose, that's what life was: music and family and love.